FIELD JOURNAL.

 The Storage Wall: ZFS vs. Ceph vs. NVMe-oF for AI Training Clusters

 The Real Problem: The “Checkpoint Stall” A 16x H100 cluster costs roughly $40/hour to sit idle.
-When your AI training storage can’t ingest a 2.8 TB Adam optimizer checkpoint fast enough, your GPUs wait — and your training run stalls. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… Most AI clusters…
+When your AI training storage can’t ingest a 2.8 TB Adam optimizer checkpoint fast enough, your GPUs wait — and your training run stalls.
+Most AI clusters fail not because the GPUs are slow, but because the storage collapses…

 The Manual Nvidia Forgot: A Seasoned Architect’s Guide to AI Training Clusters

 Building a cluster for inference is a weekend project.
 Building one for distributed training is a war of attrition against physics and “standard” enterprise defaults.
-After architecting several H100/H200 deployments, I’ve realized the bottlenecks aren’t the GPUs themselves.
-It’s the “infrastructure tax” we pay for choosing the wrong networking, storage, and BIOS settings.
-We talk…
+After architecting several H100/H200 deployments for private LLM training, the bottlenecks are rarely the GPUs themselves.
+It’s the infrastructure tax paid for choosing the wrong networking stack, the wrong storage…

 RTO Reality: Why Your Backups Mean Nothing Without a Recovery Drill